 What Is Osiris the God Of?

 Many readers search what is Osiris the god of because his role is broader than one title.
-He is often called the Egyptian god of the afterlife, but he also represents renewal, moral judgment and sacred kingship.
+He is often called the Egyptian god of the afterlife, but he also represents renewal, moral judgment, sacred kingship, fertility and the hope of rebirth.

 The deeper Osiris meaning is not simply “death.”
 It is life after death, justice after suffering and rebirth after destruction.